-Bankruptcy exemptions play a big role in both Chapter 7 and Chapter 13 bankruptcy.
+Bankruptcy exemptions play a significant role in both Chapter 7 and Chapter 13 bankruptcy.
 In Chapter 7 bankruptcy, exemptions help determine how much of your property you get to keep.
 In Chapter 13 bankruptcy, exemptions help keep your plan payments low.
 Read on to learn more about bankruptcy exemptions and how they work.

 Exemptions play different roles depending on whether you are filing a Chapter 7 or Chapter 13 bankruptcy.

-Which state’s exemption laws you qualify to use depends on where you live or have lived recently (called the "domicile requirements.").
+Which state’s exemption laws you’ll qualify to use will depend on where you lived during the last two years (called the "domicile requirements.").
 For more information on differences between state and federal exemptions and domicile requirements, see Which Exemptions Can You Use In Bankruptcy?